 Although not technically a certification, if your product incorporates Bluetooth Classic or Bluetooth Low-Energy, then you must have it tested and “certified” in order to use the Bluetooth name/logo on your product.

-Even if your product implements Bluetooth using a pre-certified module you will still be required to obtain the Bluetooth SIG certification.
+If your product implements Bluetooth using a pre-certified module, you still need to obtain the Bluetooth SIG certification.